purplesyringa/site/blog/fast-limited-range-conversion-between-ints-and-floats/index.md

     f64::from_bits(x ^ magic) - f64::from_bits(magic)
 }

-/// Convert a float in range [-0.25; 2^23] to the nearest integer with rounding ties to even.
+/// Convert a float in range [-0.25; 2^23] to the nearest integer, rounding ties to even.
 ///
 /// Produces an incorrect result for floats outside the range or `NaN`s.
 Rounds just like
 /// `x.round_ties_even()`.